 The Health and Safety Office has a range of self assessment guides to assist you in reducing the risk of ergonomic-related injuries.
 Should you feel that your workstation is not set up correctly, we recommend you download and complete the Ergonomics Workstation Setup Guide from Resources below.

 If you continue to experience discomfort following your self assessment a formal assessment can be undertaken by West Coast Therapy Services.
-Please consult with a representative of your Faculty or Service Centre's Health and Safety committee for more information on how to arrange this.
+Please consult with a representative of your School or Service Centre's Health and Safety committee for more information on how to arrange this.

 Download the Purchasing Workstation Equipment guide for the recommended list of ergonomic equipment supported by the Health and Safety Office.